-In this section, we develop a theoretical model that allows us to examine commercialization under the two systems.
+In this section we develop a theoretical model that allows us to examine commercialization under the two systems.
 Commercial application of the invention requires further development, the success of which is uncertain.
 As with many university inventions, the discovery is sufficiently embryonic that it requires further technical and market development.
 For the technical development, the inventor's effort is required.
-This is consistent with data from US universities showing that three-quarters of the inventions licensed are no more than a proof-of-concept or laboratory-scale prototype, and for these inventions, technical development requires inventor involvement more than half of the time (Jensen and Thursby, 2001; Dechenaux et al., 2011).
-For such early-stage inventions, the ultimate use may even be uncertain, and even when applications are clear, market success is uncertain (Shane, 2000).
-In addition, Braunerhjelm and Svensson (2010), using a data set on patents granted in Sweden, showed that when the patent is licensed to an established firm, profits are higher if the inventor is involved in the commercialization process.
-They concluded that the inventor is important for further adaptation of the innovation and to reduce uncertainty.
+This is consistent with data from US universities showing that three quarters of the inventions licensed are no more than a proof of concept or lab-scale prototype and for these inventions technical development requires inventor involvement more than half of the time (Jensen and Thursby 2001, Dechenaux et al. 2011).
+For such early stage inventions, the ultimate use may even be uncertain, and even when applications are clear, market success if uncertain (Shane 2000).
+In addition, Braunerhjelm and Svensson (2010) show, using a dataset on patents granted in Sweden, that when the patent is licensed to an established firm, profits are higher if the inventor is involved in the commercialization process.
+They conclude that the inventor is important for further adaptation of the innovation and to reduce uncertainty.

 Our model is a stylized description of the Swedish and US systems.
-In our model of the US system, the TTO of the university decides whether to license the invention to the faculty inventor or to an established firm.
+In our model of the US system, the technology transfer office (TTO) of the university decides whether to license the invention to the faculty inventor or to an established firm.
 In either case, the inventor's effort is required for further development.
-We restrict our attention to inventions with positive expected profits from development and commercialization efforts, so that once the TTO determines the licensee, the inventor chooses the amount of time to spend on development.
-In our model of the Swedish system, the professor chooses whether to license to an established firm or attempts to commercialize her invention in a startup company.
-We assume the faculty member remains in the university regardless of the commercialization mode, so that her university responsibilities act as a constraint on the time she can devote to development, regardless of the system or mode of commercialization.
+We restrict our attention to inventions with positive expected profits from development and commercialization effort, so that once the TTO determines the licensee, the inventor chooses the amount of time to spend on development.
+In our model of the Swedish system, the professor chooses whether to license to an established firm or attempt to commercialize her invention in a startup company.1 We assume the faculty member remains in the university regardless of the commercialization mode, so that her university responsibilities act as a constraint on the time she can devote to development, regardless of the system or mode of commercialization.